mosuka/phalanx/README.md

 }
 ```

-There are endpoints, but it is not yet fully implemented.
+But this endpoint is not yet fully implemented.

 ## Metrics exposition

+This endpoint returns Phalanx metrics in Prometheus exposition format.

 ```
 % curl -XGET http://localhost:8000/metrics